 When is the best time to see the Northern Lights in Iceland?

 As we said, the Northern Lights are best seen at night.
 So, visiting Iceland during the more wintry months, from mid-August to mid-April, would be ideal when we get dark nights.
 But there are other things to consider.
 We also need clear skies to enjoy the light show fully, and unfortunately, our weather can be cloudy and snowy during the winter.
-And actually, the autumn equinox is an ideal time to see the Northern Lights, which is why visiting Iceland in September is terrific too!
+The autumn equinox is an ideal time to see the Northern Lights, which is why visiting Iceland in September is terrific, too!

 Your Friend in Reykjavik wants to share the Northern Lights with you!

 Your Friend in Reykjavik is here to help you enjoy the Northern Lights and all the other amazing things you can experience in Iceland.
-And while we can’t guarantee you’ll see the Northern Lights every night of your visit here, we can guarantee we’ll do our best to make sure your stay in Iceland is memorable and full of fabulous pics!
-Contact us today to find out more about the best time to catch the Northern Lights or learn about our Reykjavik walking tours!
-There are many different Northern Lights tours available, so we’re sure you will find one that suits you.
-We highly recommend getting one of our combo tours; Reykjavik Food Walk and Northern Lights by boat.
+And while we can’t guarantee you’ll see the Northern Lights every night of your visit here, we can guarantee we’ll do our best to ensure your Iceland stay is memorable and full of fabulous pics!
+Contact us today to learn more about the best time to catch the Northern Lights or learn about our Reykjavik walking tours!
+Many different Northern Lights tours are available, so we’re sure you will find one that suits you.
+We highly recommend getting one of our combo tours, Reykjavik Food Walk and Northern Lights by boat.